branchwelder/SoftSysHedonisticHibiscus/index.md

 ### _OpenGL graphics and textures_
 The largest focus for this project was exploring and learning about OpenGL and GLUT, rendering systems that are available for many languages but in this case, for C++.
 With GLUT/OpenGL, the main loop takes over the program (using `glutMainLoop()`) and is the reason for frame redraws and updates.
 This updates the model and renders the view every time it runs through the game loop.

 This way of thinking of course caused us some initial trouble.
-For example, once the glut main loop starts running, printing to cout does not work as expected (without some changes).
+For example, once the glut main loop starts running, printing to cout does not work as expected (as the main glut loop never returns).
 As such, we thought everything was constantly broken because all the debug messages were never showing up.
 However, once we had a grasp of the `glutMainLoop()`, we were set.

 Another component we worked with was SOIL (simple OpenGL image library) in OpenGL.
 SOIL is much more straightforward than the "pure" OpenGL way of rendering textures, which made our lives considerably easier (~5 lines of code with SOIL vs. ~300 lines without).
 This meant that we could create a player texture and render it with this code:
 ```